 Rocket Mortgage, a branch of Quicken Loans, is an online mortgage company that has literally rocketed into popularity largely due to its mobile-friendly app.
 The company entered the mortgage scene in 2016 after a clever Super Bowl commercial, and immediately changed the home buying scene.

-Since then, Rocket has become the go-to mortgage lender for homebuyers who want a fast, convenient loan process with minimal human interaction.
-If you prefer doing things online rather than talking to a person, Rocket could be right for you.
+Since then, Rocket Mortgage and Quicken Loans have become the go-to mortgage lender for homebuyers who want a fast, convenient loan process with minimal human interaction.
+If you prefer doing things online rather than talking to a person, Rocket Mortgage could be right for you.
 Plus, there are plenty of built-in tools to answer (and anticipate) any questions you may have.

-Learn more about Rocket Mortgage by Quicken Loans and how you could qualify for a home loan with this mobile-friendly lender.
+Learn more about Rocket Mortgage by Quicken Loans and how you could qualify for a home loan with this mobile-friendly mortgage lender.

 Rocket Mortgage Application Requirements

-There are a few basic application requirements to be aware of when considering a loan through Rocket Mortgage.
+There are a few basic application requirements to be aware of when considering a loan from Quicken Loans.
 The first is your credit score.

 It depends on the loan type.
 For conventional and USDA loans, your credit score could be as low as a 620.
-For FHA and VA loans, you may be able to qualify with a credit score of just 580.
+For FHA and VA loans, you may be able to qualify with a minimum credit score of just 580.

 What about the minimum down payment?

 That’s certainly a concern for a lot of people because the age-old tradition of a 20% down payment is probably unattainable for most Americans.
 Luckily, Rocket Mortgage has low down payment options available.

 You could actually qualify for a mortgage with as little as 3% down on the home’s sales price.
 The details do depend on your credit scores, debt-to-income ratio, and other financial factors.

 Types of Home Loans Available from Rocket Mortgage

-Rocket Mortgage by Quicken Loans really excels in its loan type offerings.
+Rocket Mortgage by Quicken Loans really excels in its different loan types.
 They offer:

 - Conventional loans (fixed and adjustable rates available)